 Because Mak tends to be so miserable around winter campfires, I let him stay by the wood stove with a peanut butter filled Kong.
 It was just Rollo and I for this winter hike.
 I hadn’t walked him alone since those early fall days when he’d just joined us.

 He showed no discomfort while entertaining himself in the snow as I lit the fire.
-When I sat down, he came to join me, with warm ears and he wasn’t shivering.
-His side towards the fire was very toasty and, as I caressed him, he shut his eyes in contentment.
+When I sat down he came to join me.
+With warm ears, he wasn’t shivering.
+His side towards the fire was toasty and, as I caressed him, he shut his eyes in contentment.
 Rollo’s comfort let me relax too.And just so he wouldn’t get a chilly bum, he sat on my daypack.
 I thought it was very cute.I was relieved to find Mak well and snoozing when we arrived home.
 I always feel so guilty leaving anyone behind.
 But unless Rollo becomes comfortable swimming, then come summer, when Mak and I swim the pond, it’ll be Rollo’s turn to lick peanut butter.